jmateusms/saywhatever-bot/README.md

 _Note that this bot is a WIP.
 It currently has very basic functionality and I'm not sure what will be added in the future._

 Say Whatever bot is a Telegram bot that reads your messages aloud and sends them as audio.
 An instance of this bot is currently running.
 To use it, interact with the bot [@SayWhatever_bot](https://t.me/SayWhatever_bot) in Telegram.
-Currently you can send messages directly to the bot, starting with a language selection command (e.g., `/enus` (em-us) or `/ptbr` (pt-br)).
 This instance might not be available at all times and is subject to errors, since this is still a WIP.

-You can also run your own instance of the bot by following the steps in the next section.

-The bot uses [gTTS](https://gtts.readthedocs.io/en/latest/index.html) for generating audio from text. gTTS is a Python package for interfacing with the Google Translate's text-to-speech API.

 ## Set up your own instance

 You can run an instance of the bot by getting a token using [Telegram's Botfather](https://telegram.me/botfather).
 Then add the token as an environment variable `TOKEN` (i.e., create an .env file with `TOKEN=x`, where `x` is your token).

+You also need an `OWNER_ID` environment variable, which is the ID of the user who will be able to use the bot.
+To get your ID, run the file `get_user_id.py` and send `/get_id` to the bot.

 Install the needed packages with: